osmandapp/web/main/docs/user/map/point-layers-on-map.md

 ![POI overlay Android](@site/static/img/map/poi_overlay_android.png) ![POI overlay iOS](@site/static/img/map/poi_overlay_ios.png)

-[Points of interest (POI)](https://wiki.openstreetmap.org/wiki/Points_of_interest) are specific points highlighted with an icon on the map.
+[Points of interest (POIs)](https://wiki.openstreetmap.org/wiki/Points_of_interest) are specific points highlighted with an icon on the map.
 They represent interesting or useful places and objects and are a part of [Vector Maps](../map/vector-maps.md).
-The most notable POI are displayed on the map automatically.
-However, you can select a specific type of POI (i.e. Restaurants) and they all will be highlighted on the map within an **orange circle** (from Zoom level 9).
+The most notable POIs are displayed on the map automatically.
+However, you can select a specific type of POIs (i.e. Restaurants) and they all will be highlighted on the map within an **orange circle** (from Zoom level 9).
 You can find detailed information about the point of interest in the [Context menu](../map/map-context-menu.md) that appears on a [short tap](../map/map-context-menu.md#select-an-object-short-tap) on the point.

 ### POI Types